XAITK/xaitk-saliency/docs/release_notes/pending_release.rst

 Updates / New Features
 ----------------------

+Dependencies

+* Updated ``notebook`` dependency due to a vulnerability alert.

 Fixes
 -----

 Docs

-* Add missing step to the release process about creating the release on GitHub's Releases section.
+* Added missing step to the release process about creating the release on GitHub's Releases section.

 Examples

-* Add a note to each example about restarting the runtime for compatibility with Colab, as well as a step to create a data directory if necessary.
+* Added a note to each example about restarting the runtime for compatibility with Colab, as well as a step to create a data directory if necessary.